oasci-sc2/thescientific.cc/content/docs/strategic-plan/situation/research.md

 title: "Research"
 description: ""
 icon: "article"
-draft: true
+draft: false
 toc: true
 ---

-## Fragmentation Across Departments
+## Fragmentation across departments

 Computational sciences, including specialized areas like computational biology, have become increasingly important in modern research.
 These disciplines leverage the power of computing to tackle complex problems and generate new insights across a wide range of fields, from physics and chemistry to biology and engineering.
 However, the current organizational structure of many universities often results in computational sciences labs being scattered across different departments, each with its own resources, expertise, and research focus.

 This fragmentation can make it challenging for students and researchers to navigate the available resources effectively.
-They may need help identifying the most relevant labs for their research interests or be unaware of the full range of computational tools and expertise available within the institution.
+Students need help identifying the most relevant labs for their research interests or be unaware of the full range of computational tools and expertise available within the institution.
 This lack of visibility and accessibility can limit the potential for interdisciplinary collaboration and hinder the development of innovative research projects.

 Moreover, the fragmentation of computational sciences labs can lead to duplication of efforts and inefficiencies in resource allocation.